 - The publisher is on MWA’s list of approved publishers or eligible to be added to that list; similar criteria are set for dramas, films, and video productions.

-Only Active members may vote, hold office, and serve on Edgar® committees in MWA.
+Only Active status members may vote, hold office, and serve on Edgar® committees in MWA.
 Learn more about the criteria for Active status

 - Associate membership is open to professionals residing in the U.S. who work in the allied fields listed below: